Geo-reader/ODD/README.md

 all:
 	icc -w -o spli splice.cpp -lm
 	./spli
+# Note that above compile instructions are suitable for the icc compiler, and the compile instructions #for the gcc compiler are
+#	gcc -w -o spli splice.cpp -lm
+#	./spli

 ```
 - Step 6: Run the `plot_rec.m` in `./output` to plot the seismic record.